St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - J Lee, actor, The Orville

-- Dan McLaughlin, local sportscaster
+- Dan McLaughlin, sportscaster

 - Dr. Joe Ojile, CEO Clayton Sleep Institute